Transverse Spin Structure Function g2(x, Q2 ) in the Valon model: Transverse spin-dependent structure function

-Our task is to solve Eq.
-(13) with some appropriate initial conditions in the moment space.
+$\alpha _s$ is the strong coupling constant, $N_{f}$ is the number of flavor and $S_{n-1}$ are the Harmonic functions.
+Our purpose is to find the $Q^2$-evolution of $\bar g_2$ with some appropriate initial conditions in moment space.
 Then we can make a transformation to the momentum space and evaluate the twist-3 contribution to the transverse spin structure function.
 This is done in two steps, as is the case in the valon model.
-The first step involves finding a solution to Eq.
-(13) in a valon.
+The first step involves finding a solution to Eq.(\ref{gmellin}) in a valon.
 The second step is to convolute the results obtained in the first step with the valon distribution in the nucleon.
-This will give the nucleon structure function.\\ Our choice for the initial input function for $\bar g_2^{valon}(z,Q_0^2)$ is :
+This will give the nucleon structure function.\\ We take $Q_{0}^{2} = 0.238 $ as our initial scale which is also used in our original calculations of various parton distributions.
+This value of $Q_{0}^{2}$ corresponds to a distance scale of $0.36 fm$ which is roughly equal to or less than the radius of a valon\cite{Arash1}.
+The initial input function for $\bar g_2^{valon}(z,Q_0^2)$ is (See the Appendix A) :

-The justification for this choice is as follows: In the momentum space one can write
+The justification for this choice is as following: In the momentum space one can write

-Note that for $Q^2 =Q_0^2$ we get $f(Q^2)\rightarrow f(Q_0^2)=1$ which is apparent from the definition of $L$ in Eq.
-(15).
-Thus, we arrive at Eq.
-(19).
-This simple choice of the initial input for $g_2^{valon}(z,Q_0^2)$ stems from the knowledge that it is related to the quark gluon correlations, which in turn, is related to the Green function in the momentum space.
-In the momentum space the correlation function is composed of a Dirac Delta term and a function that is related to the momentum.
-Therefore, at the initial $Q_0^2$ we can simply assume that $g_2^{valon}(z,Q_0^2)$ is proportional to Dirac Delta function which emphasizes the conservation of energy- momentum and the fact that at that low $Q_0^2$ a valon behaves as an object without any internal structure.
+Note that for $Q^2 =Q_0^2$ we get $f(Q^2)\rightarrow f(Q_0^2)=1$ which is apparent from the definition of $L$ in Eq.(\ref{l}), thus, arriving at Eq.(\ref{g22valon}).
+This simple choice for the initial input in $\bar g_2^{valon}(z,Q_0^2)$ stems from the knowledge that it is related to the quark gluon correlations, which in turn, is related to the Green function in the momentum space.
+In the momentum space the correlation function is composed of a Dirac Delta term and a function that is related to the momentum. consequently, at the initial $Q_0^2$ we can simply assume that $\bar g_2^{valon}(z,Q_0^2)$ is proportional to Dirac Delta function which emphasizes the conservation of energy- momentum and the fact that at such a low $Q_0^2$ a valon behaves as an object without any internal structure.
 The last point is built in the definition of a valon.
 So, in the moment space the Delta function becomes unity and we can write